ellegassner/ellegassner/README.md

 + 🏫 Continuously working to build my skills in HTML5, CSS3, Sass, JavaScript/jQuery, and React.

 + 🛒 As a passion-project, I have curated an online shop for home decor, featuring products made only by makers and artists (over 40 of them!) in BC, Canada.
+Check it out here - https://bcmakerscollective.com/

 + 🪴 I’m a self-classified "Renaissance Woman", which means I like to do a little bit of everything..